Varsha123799/Task-eleven/README.md

 # Task Eleven - Cloud VM Setup and Interaction

 ## Objective
-This task involves creating a free Virtual Machine (VM) in a cloud environment (Azure is preferred, but GCP or AWS can also be used), interacting with it from a Kali Linux environment, and documenting the process.
+This task involves creating a free Virtual Machine (VM) in a cloud environment interacting with it from a Kali Linux environment, and documenting the process.

 ## Steps

 1. **Research and create a free VM:**
    - Researched how to create a free VM on the selected cloud platform.
-   - Followed the steps to launch the VM in the cloud account (Azure/GCP/AWS).
+   - Followed the steps to launch the VM in the cloud account .Here i use Azure account.
    - Documented the steps in a text file.

 2. **Retrieve VM IP Address:**